katekeiroz-dev/evergreenForest-tailwind/README.md

 #### 🎯 PROJECT MAIN GOAL  <br>

-- The objective of the project was to apply knowledge about the Tailwind CSS framework in practice.
+- The objective of the project was to apply my knowledge about the Tailwind CSS framework in practice.

 #### ⚙️ STACKS  <br>
 - HTML5
 - CSS(tailwind)
 - javascript
+- Git
+- Netlify (deploy)

 #### 💡 Knowledges adquired <br>